Friderich Martens: Legacy

 The National Library of Finland at the University of Helsinki keeps an original copy of a Dutch edition printed in 1710, of which a digital copy is available.

 In 2002 a reprint was released in Berlin.

-In 2007 El Museo del Fin del Mundo (Usuahia, Argentina) based on a 1711 copy manuscript kept in its collection, published a Spanish translation of the book.
+In 2007 El Museo del Fin del Mundo (Ushuaia, Argentina) based on a 1711 copy manuscript kept in its collection, published a Spanish translation of the book.